dhc-barnard/tutorials/WordPress Basics.md

 # WordPress Basics
 *created by Ana Lam*

+A video tutorial version of this guide is available on the DHC's [Vimeo](https://vimeo.com/478548461).

 ## Introduction to the tool

 WordPress is a free and open source content management system.
 More than 30% of the top 10 million websites use WordPress.
 Though it started as a simple blog posting site, WordPress now offers various widgets, plugins, and themes for website creation.